A squirrel infestation can be a pain in the neck, but what happens when those pesky rodents get into the hood of your car, not your attic?

 Comprehensive coverage is a type of car insurance coverage that covers the kinds of damage that can happen to your car when it’s not being driven, like damage from fire, extreme weather, vandalism, theft, falling objects and, yes, animal damage.
 But rodents chewing through your car’s electrical wiring isn’t always covered by comp insurance — you should check your policy and the exact terms of your comprehensive coverage to know if your comp insurance covers rodent damage.

 Unlike liability insurance, which is required in most U.S. states, comprehensive coverage is optional.
-But comp coverage is a smart buy for many drivers; it’s often purchased along with collision coverage, which covers damage to your car from an accident no matter who was at fault.
+But comp coverage is a smart buy for most drivers; it’s often purchased along with collision coverage, which covers damage to your car from an accident no matter who was at fault.

 A car insurance policy that includes liability, comp and collision is sometimes referred to as full coverage.